Honda Accord Maintenance Schedule

 Every time the odometer passes another 15,000 miles, or when another year goes by, you’ll need to schedule a service appointment for another tire rotation and an oil change.
 The service technician will also look over other components of your vehicle to ensure everything is running properly.
 For example, they might check fluid levels.

 At this service interval, the technicians will inspect the drive belt as well as replace the dust and pollen filter.
 You should also have the air cleaner element replaced, rotate the tires, and change the oil.
 The technician may also check the braking system to ensure all parts are still in good condition.

 At the 60,000-mile interval, your Honda Accord may need a more thorough inspection.
 At this stage, your technician will inspect the drive belt and the braking system.
 They’ll also replace the dust and pollen filter as well as the air cleaner element.

 Additionally, the transmission fluid will typically need to be changed at this time.
 Add a tire rotation, an oil change, and a few more inspections and you’ll be back behind the wheel again.

 As your Honda Accord accrues more and more miles, you’ll need to make sure that you’re following the routine maintenance schedule to prevent unexpected malfunctions.
 At 80,000 miles, your car will likely need a tire rotation, oil change, and a thorough inspection as outlined at the 60,000-mile interval.

 If you have any questions about this Honda Accord maintenance schedule, contact us at Norm Reeves Honda Huntington Beach.
-Proudly serving the communities of Fountain Valley, Costa Mesa, and Newport Beach, you can schedule a service appointment online now.
+Proudly serving the communities of Fountain Valley, Costa Mesa, and Newport Beach, California, you can schedule a service appointment online now.